What types of loans are covered under the Military Lending Act?

 - Installment loans, with the exceptions noted below.

-Credit card companies don’t have to comply with the MLA until October 3, 2017.
+NOTE: Credit card companies didn’t have to comply with the MLA until October 3, 2017.

 If you’re a servicemember on active duty and decide to take out one of these loans, you have rights under the MLA, including a limit on the interest rate the creditor can charge.